Kev4kk/iot-project2025/README.md

 The project is for collecting environmental data in MITS room in Delta (room nr 3064)

-Project members are Kevin Akkermann, Kustav Prants, Joosep P,
+Project members are Kevin Akkermann, Kustav Prants, Joosep Podekrat, Artur Tamm, Rohan

 ### Initial story